Poetry Friday – Fly and Flowers

 Keep your eye on it

-Make your feet fly and flit
+Make your feet fly flit

 Dodge it or get yourself mauled.